rahimnathwani/mathacademy-stats/README.md

 ## Usage

-1. Make sure you're logged into Math Academy (https://www.mathacademy.com)
+1. Make sure you're logged into Math Academy (https://mathacademy.com or https://www.mathacademy.com)
 2. Click the extension icon to open the popup
-3. Click "Get Activity Data" to fetch all your activities (this may take a few moments)
+3. Click "Get Activity Data" to fetch all your activities (this may take a few moments - the extension automatically detects which hostname you're using)
 4. Once data is loaded, you can:
    - **Download JSON**: Get all your activity data in JSON format
    - **Download CSV**: Export data to CSV with these fields: